mikeadossi/learnersGuildBookStore/README.md

 - [X] Any user can add books into the system via an admin page
 - [X] Books entered in the system are listed on the home page
-- [ ] Users can search for books by title
+- [X] Users can search for books by title (and authors and description)
 - [X] Users can view book details on a book detail page
 - [X] All code submissions are peer reviewed via GitHub PR by at least two members of the team, and master is always in a stable state (tests passed, site functions)